microbiome/OMA/98_exercises.Rmd

 6. Adjust the size of the figure, and choose from the options that the code chunk will not be shown in the report.
 7. Add some text.
 8. Add an R command within the text.
-9. Update HTML file from the Rmd file.
+9. Update HTML file from the qmd file.

-For tips on Rmarkdown, see [Rmarkdown cheat sheet](https://raw.githubusercontent.com/rstudio/cheatsheets/main/rmarkdown-2.0.pdf)
+For tips on Quarto, see [Quarto tutorial](https://quarto.org/docs/authoring/markdown-basics.html)

 ## Data containers